 These include adapting NATO's operational ability and operational planning to the effects of climate change to be able to operate in extreme warm conditions, mostly in NATO's southern neighbourhood, but also in extreme cold conditions such as in the Arctic region.
 Many NATO states talk about resilience in connection with adaptation.
 Closely related to operational planning and ability are exercises, and it has become evident that on the one hand, NATO has to exercise in order to prepare for missions in extreme conditions, and on the other, that climate change impacts the opportunity to do so, for example, by reducing the hours of the day available to exercise.
-Finally, civilian crisis management is an area where NATO foresees increased activity by military forces in responding to extreme climatic events.39 While this is not an exhaustive list of areas impacted by climate change, these four indicators arguably form a baseline of adaptation planning and awareness among the allies.
+Finally, civilian crisis management is an area where NATO foresees increased activity by military forces in responding to extreme climatic events.
+While this is not an exhaustive list of areas impacted by climate change, these four indicators arguably form a baseline of adaptation planning and awareness among the allies.

 Table 2 below shows the allies that have taken these adaptation perspectives into consideration in their various strategies.
 It reflects that among the NATO allies, plans to adapt to the effects of climate change are not as progressed in some states compared to others.
+Ultimately it reflects that there are considerable adaptation gaps among allies, where planning for adaptation is not well progressed across the alliance, and it is apparent that some states are miles ahead from a large group that have no mention of adaptation to the effects of climate change in their planning.
 This may also reflect that in some NATO states these plans are currently underway.